 References

 Muise, A., Impett, E. A., Kogan, A., & Desmarais, S. (2013).
-Keeping the spark alive: Being motivated to meet a partner’s sexual needs sustains sexual desire in long-term romantic relationships.
+Keeping the spark alive and motivated to meet a partners sexual needs sustains sexual desire in long-term romantic relationships.
 Social Psychological and Personality Science, 4, 267-273.

 Rehman, U. S., Janssen, E., Newhouse, S., Heiman, J., Holtzworth-Munroe, A., Fallis, E., & Rafaeli, E. (2011).
 Marital satisfaction and communication behaviors during sexual and nonsexual conflict discussions in newlywed couples: A pilot study.
 Journal of Sex & Marital Therapy, 37(2), 94-103.